CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 token and will be responsible for its minting when a token is bridged from the XRPL to Coreum.
 After the registration, the token is put in `Processing` state and the contract triggers the `submit-trust-set-for-xrpl-token` operation to allow the multi-signing account to receive that token.
 If this operation succeeds, the token will be `Enabled`, if it fails, it will be put to `Inactive` state awaiting a token registration recovery operation by the owner.
-The value of the trustset limit amount will be provided during constract instantiation and saved in the config of the contract.
+The value of the trustset limit amount will be provided during contract instantiation and saved in the config of the contract.
 Check [register-token workflow](#register-token) for more details.

 ##### XRP token registration